+pros&cons

+limits

+Conclusions & FW (0.5 page) (ALL)

+References (1 page)

 For SES, the user might want to visualize cavities within the molecular surface.
 Contrary, for SAS, the inner surface forms only seeds of the cavities, and the seeds are not useful for assessing the real shape of a cavity, so that clipping these seeds enhances the visualization.
 The user might also want to hide cavities inside a SES to lower possible occlusion of other structures such as tunnels or cartoons.
 The clipping of cavities is enabled by observing that both SAS and SES are continuous and therefore there has to be more than one continuous surface component when the molecule contains a cavity [AOOM].

 More precisely, there is one component for the outer surface of the molecule and one component for each cavity, and the components can be easily detected by applying connected component (CC) analysis to the graph formed by surface primitives (spherical patches – polygons?, toroidal patches and triangles).
 The spherical patches can not be used because they are not known for now.
 We do not know whether a sphere forms one or more patches and who are their neighboring tori, i.e., edges.
 Therefore the surface graph is built by triangles (vertices) and toroidal patches (edges).
 The surface contains also tori that are not cut by any triangle, i.e., they do not have any neighboring triangle.
 Such toroidal patches are excluded from the surface graph and has to be handled differently (see Section ?).

 We do the CC analysis on the GPU to avoid synchronization and data transfer costs.
 First, we modified the output of the original GPU parallel CB to obtain the input which is needed for the analysis and rendering of transparent toroidal patches.
 In the original algorithm, an arc intersection was stored only for atoms whose indices fulfilled i < j < k.
 This is insufficient for rendering the toroidal patches transparent as they can't be rendered as a one whole patch because the parts that would be hidden by the opaque surface would be visible.
 Instead, we split each torus into its visible patches based on their neighboring triangles that delimit them.
 Since each torus is defined by a small circle between atoms i and j, we are interested in all triangles that were produced by atoms i, j and some other atom k.
 For this purpose, we store the computed arc intersections in a linear buffer (employing atomics) and together produce a hash structure which enables us to find the triangles by their two of the three atom indices.
 As a benefit to this hash structure, we save GPU memory because the original arcs structure was very sparse.
 Now, we store n arcs together with 3 * n keys in a hashtable which data/free ration is 2.
 TODO: More precision.